-Dakota County's Wetland Health Evaluation Program (WHEP) program utilizes volunteer citizen scientists to gather data about wetlands.
+Dakota County's Wetland Health Evaluation Program (WHEP) program utilizes volunteer community scientists to gather data about wetlands.
 Visit the WHEP website to see wetland monitoring reports and to learn how you can become part of the Burnsville WHEP team.

-Volunteers in the Metropolitan Council's Citizen-Assisted Monitoring Program (CAMP) monitor eight Burnsville lakes, including, Crystal, Keller, Lac Lavon, Alimagnet, Sunset Pond, South Twin, Earley, and Wood Pond.
+Volunteers in the Metropolitan Council's Citizen-Assisted Monitoring Program (CAMP) monitor eight Burnsville lakes, including Crystal, Keller, Lac Lavon, Alimagnet, Sunset Pond, South Twin, Earley and Wood Pond.
 They collect water samples and data such as water clarity and temperature.
 To see the CAMP lake water quality reports, please visit the CAMP website.